2025 Allentown mayoral election

 The 2025 Allentown mayoral election was held on November 4, 2025.
-Incumbent mayor Matthew Tuerk won re-election to a second term.
-The Democratic and Republican primary elections were held on May 20, 2025.
+Democratic incumbent Matthew Tuerk won a second term, defeating Republican nominee Ed Zucal.
+Primary elections were held on May 20, 2025.

 Background

-Matthew Tuerk, the eventual winner, faced three challengers in the 2021 Democratic primary; council members Ce-Ce Gerlach and Julio Guridy and incumbent Mayor Ray O’Connell.
+Matthew Tuerk faced three challengers in the 2021 Democratic primary; council members Ce-Ce Gerlach and Julio Guridy, and incumbent mayor Ray O’Connell.
 Tuerk would win the highly competitive primary by just 121 votes barely beating O’Connell.
 He would go on to win the mayoral election, by 64.13% in 2021, against Timothy Ramos.
 Tuerk announced his re-election campaign, in November 2024.
 Tuerk is the first Hispanic mayor of Allentown, a city with a Hispanic population over 125,000.